electrovir/byu_baja/documentation/tests/bluetooth_transmission_rate/readme.md

 ## UPDATE

 This test result is pretty much useless in practice as every little change affects it dramatically.
-However, I still a utilize similar testing procedures to tweak my transmission rates after each change.
+However, I still utilize similar testing procedures to tweak my transmission rates after each change.

-I've discovered that if I only send data in big chunks that the data sampling speed can then be increased.
-At the moment of writing this, for example, data is saved into a long string about every ``5 ms`` and then at about every ``25 ms`` the data is transmitted.

 ## Materials